NativeScript/docs-v7/docs/tutorial/ng-chapter-5.md

 Pretty cool, huh?
 The ability to use npm modules greatly expands the number of things you're able to do in a NativeScript app.
 Need to compose emails in your app?
 Try out the [NativeScript email plugin](https://www.npmjs.com/package/nativescript-email).
 Need to use the clipboard in your app?
 Try out the [NativeScript clipboard plugin](https://www.npmjs.com/package/nativescript-clipboard).

-If you're looking for NativeScript plugins start by searching both the [NativeScript Marketplace](https://market.nativescript.org).
+If you're looking for NativeScript plugins start by searching the [NativeScript Marketplace](https://market.nativescript.org).
 If you don't find the plugin you need, you can [request the plugin by posting in our forums](https://discourse.nativescript.org/c/plugins), or you can take a stab at [creating the plugin yourself](https://docs.nativescript.org/plugins).

 Between NativeScript modules, npm modules, and NativeScript plugins, the NativeScript framework provides a lot of functionality you can use to build your next app.
 However, we've yet to talk about NativeScript's most powerful feature: the ability to directly access iOS and Android APIs in TypeScript.
 Let's look at how it works.